-Travelling from Lanzhou to Lhasa is a journey that only takes around 24 hours by train.
-The second shortest route to Lhasa by train, Lanzhou is one of the seven major cities from which trains to Tibet depart, and is an important transport terminal for both the Silk Road and the Eurasian Continental Bridge.
-Lanzhou also functions as a gateway to the northwest of China, and is a hub of the five major railways in northern China.
+Traveling from Lanzhou to Lhasa is a journey that only takes around 24 hours by train.
+The second shortest route to Lhasa by train, Lanzhou is one of the seven major cities from which trains depart to Tibet and an important transport terminal for both the Silk Road and the Eurasian Continental Bridge.

 Timetable of Lanzhou to Lhasa Train - No.Z917

 |Lanzhou||1,520 m||--||11:16||--||Day 1||--|

 |Lhasa||3,650 m||11:14||--||--||Day 2||2,188 km|

 Timetable of Lhasa to Lanzhou Train - No.Z918

 |Lhasa||3,650 m||--||09:00||--||Day 1||--|